-V{ACSET} , the input voltage range of ACSET, is from 0 V to 2 V. The ACP and ACN pins are used to sense voltage across R{AC} using the default value of 10 m Ω .
-However, resistors of other values can also be used.
+V{ACSET} , the input voltage range of ACSET, is from 0 to 2 V. The ACP and ACN pins are used to sense voltage across R{AC} with a default value of 10 m Ω ; however, resistors of other values can also be used.
 A larger sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.